 In recent years, the industry has materially reduced its use of standard rate cards, which were fairly consistent among competitors, and correspondingly increased its use of (i) pricing systems that use a spectrum of filed rates to allow for formulaic, risk-based pricing based on multiple attributes that may be quickly adjusted within certain parameters, and (ii) customized rate plans.
 The widespread use of risk-based pricing systems by the private mortgage insurance industry makes it more difficult to compare our rates to those offered by our competitors.
 We may not be aware of industry rate changes until we observe that our volume of NIW has changed.
 In addition, business under customized rate plans is awarded by certain customers for only limited periods of time.
 As a result, our NIW may fluctuate more than it had in the past.
 Failure to maintain our business relationships and business volumes with our largest customers could materially impact our business.
-Regarding the concentration of our new business, our top ten customers accounted for approximately 38% and 36% in the twelve months ended June 30, 2024 and June 30, 2023, respectively.
+Regarding the concentration of our new business, our top ten customers accounted for approximately 37% and 37% in the twelve months ended September 30, 2024 and September 30, 2023, respectively.

 We monitor various competitive and economic factors while seeking to balance both profitability and market share considerations in developing our pricing strategies.
-Our premium yield is expected to decline over time as older insurance policies with premium rates that are generally higher run off and new insurance policies with premium rates that are generally lower remain on our books.
+Our premium yield is expected to decline over time as older insurance policies with premium rates that are generally higher run off and new insurance policies with premium rates that are generally higher run off and new insurance policies with premium rates that are generally higher run off and new insurance policies with premium rates that are generally higher run off and new insurance policies with premium rates that are generally lower remain on our books.